Description

 Regional Inequity

-While urban centres are surrounded by toll ways, regional communities receive minimal infrastructure investment.
-The profits from tolls do not return to the public to fund better transport across the nation.
+While tollways surround urban centres, regional communities receive minimal infrastructure investment.
+The profits from tolls do not return to the public to fund better transport nationwide.

 The Illusion of Choice

 PPPs were meant to offer alternatives and efficiency.
 Australians have little choice but to use toll roads.
-As free alternatives are often poorly maintained or non-existent, toll users are effectively coerced.
+As free options are often poorly maintained or non-existent, toll users are effectively coerced.

 Reclaiming the Roads for the People